CRSourcing/SI4732-receiver/readme.txt

 Hardware "special" requirements:
 1. Audio Input on GPIO32:
-Required for waterfall, decoders, audio DSP, WiFi remote, KiwiSDR:
+Required for waterfall, decoders, audio DSP, WiFi remote:
 Needs 1–2 Vpp signal, centered at 1.65 V.
-Sources: LM386 amplifier or single transistor amplifier (biased at 1.65 V).
+Sources: LM386 amplifier or single transistor amplifier (collector at 1.65 V).
 Add 5–10 nF capacitor from GPIO32 to GND to reduce aliasing.

-2. Audio Feedback (GPIO26, DAC)
+2. Audio Feedback (GPIO26 to audio input)
 Used for all features that feed digital audio into the audio path.
 Connect GPIO26 through a 10 nF capacitor + resistor in series to audio amp input.
 Resistor value sets volume and value depends on the audio amplifier.
+Resistor needs to be figured out.
-Good starting points are 100K for high impedance audio input and 10K for low impendace.
+Good starting points are 100K for high impedance audio input and 10K for low impedance.

 3. SD Card
 Connect to SPI bus (shared with display).